JBZoo/CSV-Blueprint/README.md

                                    You can specify path in which CSV files will be searched (max depth is 10).
                                    Feel free to use glob pattrens.
 Usage examples:
                                    /full/path/file.csv, p/file.csv, p/*.csv, p/**/*.csv, p/**/name-*.csv, **/*.csv, etc. (multiple values allowed)
-  -s, --schema=SCHEMA              Schema filepath.
+  -s, --schema=SCHEMA              Path(s) to schema file(s).
                                    It can be a YAML, JSON or PHP.
-See examples on GitHub.
+See examples on GitHub.Also, you can specify path in which schema files will be searched (max depth is 10).
+                                   Feel free to use glob pattrens.
+Usage examples:
+                                   /full/path/file.yml, p/file.yml, p/*.yml, p/**/*.yml, p/**/name-*.json, **/*.php, etc. (multiple values allowed)
   -r, --report=REPORT              Report output format.
 Available options:
                                    text, table, github, gitlab, teamcity, junit [default: "table"] -Q, --quick[=QUICK]              Immediately terminate the check at the first error found.